Home

 CSSC remains a strange hybrid of state enterprise and publicly traded companies.
 Private investors can buy shares in the shipbuilding giant while it still answers directly to the Chinese military hierarchy.
 It builds commercial ships such as trawlers, cargo ships, tankers, and various fishing craft.
 It sells these vessels both to the domestic Chinese maritime industry and to the international market.

 The company constructs military ships for the Chinese government, supporting the state’s rise as a 21st-century maritime power.
-Much like the British empire a century ago, the Chinese navy now has strategic port facilities at many points outside China.
+Much like the British Empire a century ago, the Chinese navy now has strategic port facilities at many points outside China.
 Additionally, CSSC’s civilian shipbuilding could also have a military angle.
 As ABC News reports, scientific ships appear to be gathering intelligence data, while cargo ships could easily double as troop and vehicle transport.
 Like other military-related Chinese businesses, CSSC is barred from operating inside the USA.

 China’s aggressive fleet expansion and oceanic ambitions are giving CSSC plenty of business.
 Its defense sector revenue jumped 16% in 2021, reaching $18.52 billion.